adamsilver/fdpb/08-an-upload-form.md

 ![Label as proxy](./images/08/file-picker-hidden-input.png)

 Having hidden the input, and styled the label, Javascript should be used to handle focus states.
-When the input is focused, you should add a class to the input, so CSS can be used to give the appearance of being focused.
-When the user selects a file for upload, the `onchange` event updates the label text as shown.
+When the input is focused, you should add a class its label, so CSS can be used to give the appearance of being focused.

+When the user selects a file for upload, the `onchange` event updates the label text as shown:

 ![Label text updated](./images/08/file-picker-onchange.png)

 On the face of it, this implementation is visually pleasing and it's still accessible.
-Keyboard and mouse users can operate it as normal and screen readers will announce the state of the input and associated label.
+Keyboard, mouse and touch users can operate it normallly and screen readers will announce the value of the input.
+But operating the interface is not the only consideration.
+Users have to understand it throughout the journey too.

-But operating the interface is not the only thing that needs consideration.
-This enhancement crumbles under further scrutiny.
+As we're about to find out, this enhanced interface crumbles under further scrutiny.

-First, updating the label to reflect the state is confusing because the label should describe the field and remain unchanged regardless of state.
-In this case, screen reader users will hear ‘some-file.pdf selected’ (or similar) as opposed to “Attach document”.
+First, updating the label to reflect the input's value is confusing because the label should describe the input and remain unchanged.
+In this case, screen reader users will hear ‘some-file.pdf’ as opposed to “Attach document”, for example.

-Second, the interface makes no allowances for a visual hint or error message which should be positioned inside the label, as set out in chapter 1, “A Registration Form”.
+Second, the interface doesn't fit with the book's established convention for providing hint or error text ( as set out in chapter 1, “A Registration Form”).

 Third, file inputs let mouse users drag and drop files.
 The input itself acts as a “drop zone”, which some users may prefer.
 Hiding the input means jettisoning this functionality.